hackclub/HCCore/SETUP.md

 cp ~/HCCore/target/HCCore.jar ~/minecraft-server/plugins
 ```

-On launch, you should recieve an error:
+On launch, you should receive an error:

 ```txt
 [00:33:58 ERROR]: Could not load 'plugins/HCCore.jar' in folder 'plugins'